bhushanhiwase/Digital-Cash/README.md

 After everthing runs the transaction starts from Customer.py to enter the order ID from the testdatabase we have from Query.data .

-Once Transaction is about to be done Merchant.py Bank Signature is verified and money gets deposited to the account.
+Once Transaction is about to be done Merchant.py Bank Signature is verified and money gets deposited to the account